-"I only saw what the universe showed me" - Claude Monet.
+"I only looked at what the universe showed me" - Claude Monet.

-The history of Nympheas From Claude Monet began in Giverny in 1890.
-With his notoriety and success, the artist decides to create his idyllic garden, in order to find calm and serenity.
+The history of Nymph by Claude Monet began in Giverny in 1890.
+With his notoriety and his success, the artist decides to create his idyllic garden, in order to find calm and serenity.

 For more than thirty years, Claude Monet dreams, imagines and painted.
-Over time, its botanical garden is adorned with a large pond, powered by the creek of which it is deflected the course.
-Bordered by large willows and overlooked by a Japanese bridge, the basin is getting small to Nympheas.
-Captured according to the seasons, they mingle with the reflections of the sky and give, according to Monet, "the illusion of’Endless end, a wave without horizon and without shore”.
+Over time, his botanical garden is adorned with a large pond, powered by the stream from which he deflects the course.
+Bordered by large willows and overlooked by a Japanese bridge, the basin is gradually adorned with matters.
+Captured according to the seasons, they mingle with the reflections of the sky and give, according to Monet, “The illusion of’Endless all, with a wave without horizon and without shore”.

-Our silk square "Nympheas" was created in partnership with the meeting of National Museums - Grand Palais for the Orangery Museum in Paris.
-The square my nympheas is our reinterpretation of Nympheas of Monet.
+Our "Nymphéas" silk square was created in partnership with the Reunion of National Museums - Grand Palais for the Musée de l'Orangerie in Paris.
+The square my Nymphéas is our reinterpretation of Nymph of Monet.

-Dream and express, such is the artist's soul of our house that affirms with these squares with bright colors, a vibrant signature and a strong creative spirit.
+Dreaming and expressing is the artist's soul of our house which affirms with these bright colors, a vibrant signature and a strong creative spirit.